clojure-emacs/cider/README.md

 Simply open in Emacs a file belonging to your `lein` or `boot` project (like `foo.clj`) and type <kbd>M-x cider-jack-in</kbd>.
-This will start a nREPL server with all the project dependencies loaded in and CIDER with automatically connect to it.
+This will start a nREPL server with all the project dependencies loaded in and CIDER will automatically connect to it.

 Alternatively you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a `lein` or `boot` project, without having to visit any file in it.